Privacy & Data Security Policy

 What personal data is being obtained?

 Personal data is defined as information which directly or indirectly identifies you as an individual.
-The personal information we collect includes your name, address, phone number, e-mail address, the organization you work for, your role title, your location and how you have engaged with us, such as which events, projects and activities you have taken part in or expressed an interest in.
+The personal information we collect includes your name, address, phone number, e-mail address, the organization you work for, your role title, your location, imagery and how you have engaged with us, such as which events, projects and activities you have taken part in or expressed an interest in.

 If you enter into a financial contract with us or make a voluntary contribution to the Coalition we will obtain financial information necessary to process any payments made.